trompamusic/trompa-multimodal-component/README.md

 If you want to change the rendered result, you can use the `renderSearchResult` prop to use a custom function.
 This function should return a valid JSX object.

+You can use the `SearchResult` component to quickly customise or add a custom search result.
+However, you can return any custom styled component.
+Make sure to pass the onClick function so that the trompa-multimodal-component can handle this event accordingly.

 ```jsx
 import React, { Component } from 'react'
 import MultiModalComponent, { SearchConfig, searchTypes, SearchResult } from 'trompa-multimodal-component'